GurditLubana/Group-10-Meal-Planner/README.md

 ## Objects
 Object classes are objects that are shared by Business, Presentation, and Persistence classes.
 ### ListItem
 This class is an interface of thing required for objects to be displayed in the different app screens.
 The app uses views that rely on lists of items.

 ### Edible
 This is an Abstract class at the top of the heirarchy of food items.
 This class defines essential attributes and methods that all fod items should have.

 ###
 ## Persistence
 Persistence classes interact directly with databases and is used as an interface by business classes to retrieve and store information.
 ### DataAccessStub
-Desc
+This class provides methods that allow the retrieval and storage of data into a database.
 ### SharedDB
-Desc
+This is a static class that allows the sharing of in memory data storage accross activities.
 ## Presentation
 Presentation classes handle all UI activities.
 Drawing new elements on the screen, displaying new information, accepting user entries, handling of user gestures, etc.